-The driver offers the possibility of reducing over voltages during switching by using the active clamping feature.
+The driver offers the possibility to reduce over voltages during the semiconductor's turn-off process by using an active clamping feature.
 Figure 21 shows an example of an active clamping circuitry based on Zener diodes.
-The voltage level when the clamping starts is determined by the breakdown voltage of the Zener diodes D{CLMP} .
-If, during a switch-off of the IGBT the collector-gate voltage V{CG} raises beyond the break down voltage V{Zener} the clamping diodes will get conductive.
-This leads to a current feeding energy into the gate of the IGBT and switches the IGBT on again, until the V{CG} voltage is reduced below the V{Zener} reference.
+The total breakdown voltage of the Zener diodes D{CLMP} determine the voltage level when the clamping starts.
+If, during a turn-off of the IGBT the collector-gate voltage V{CG} raises beyond the break down voltage V{Zener} the clamping diodes will get conductive.
+This leads to a current feeding energy into the gate of the IGBT and gradually switches the IGBT on again, until the V{CG} voltage is reduced below the V{Zener} reference.